fChristenson/My-life-as-a-programmer/README.md

 > Do I need to learn SQL to be a programmer?

 > How can you manage joint application development?

+> What is the worst part of being a software engineer?

+> What do they not tell you about web development?

+> Have you ever hired someone that did amazingly well in their coding interviews but turned out to be a terrible software engineer?

+> How do I get interview calls from companies?

+> What is a great example of a very passionate software engineer?

+> Why does every software engineer want to get hired by Google even though there are thousands of other companies that are offering better job opportunities?

+> Why is it an amazing time to be a software engineer?

+> What is a good rule of thumb to always remember?

+> As a software engineer, did you ever get a customer requirement that made you think - “I bet they don’t know how software works”?

+> How can I advance my engineering career?

+> When a non-programmer says programming is easy, as a programmer, what should I say?

+> Does it make me look bad if I accept a job, start the new job, and then accept a better offer within 2 weeks?

+> What is the best kept secret in software development?

+> As a software developer, what do you do if you’re not very smart?

 ## Pending projects